Heathrow security staff to strike almost every weekend this summer

 - August 4 to 7, 11 to 14, 18 to 20 and 24 to 27

+In what they are calling a "summer of strife", walkouts could wreak havoc for millions of people passing through Heathrow during the summer travel season.

-Security officers at Terminal 3, which is the base for many international carriers including American Airlines and Virgin Atlantic, will be joining their colleagues from British Airways' main hub at Terminal 5.
+Security officers at Terminal 3, which is the base for many international carriers including American Airlines and Virgin Atlantic, would be joining their colleagues from British Airways' main hub at Terminal 5.

 Will the Heathrow security strikes impact flights?